 In their bring your own device (BYOD) strategy, they wanted to provide full access to applications from managed devices provided by the organization and allow limited access from unmanaged personal devices.

 Sophos had previously implemented an access security system by combining various technologies such as RSA tokens, VPN, endpoint certificates and ADFS-based federation.
 However, given the system’s cost and complexity, Sophos had to limit BYOD privileges to fewer than 200 of their 3000+ employees, and the only access granted was to internal applications over VPN, using RSA tokens for MFA.
-This model could not meet their growing business needs.
+This model could not meet both their growing business needs and increasing AWS footprint.

 “We chose to implement Duo Beyond because it aligns with our own vision of zero-trust security.
 When integrated with Sophos Mobile control, it helps us securely and confidently provide mobile access to our employees, and provides additional visibility into all assets that are accessing corporate resources.” - Ross McKerchar, Chief Information Security Officer, Sophos

-Sophos uses Duo’s Device Insight to check if a mobile, Windows or Mac device is trusted before a user is allowed to access a protected application from that device.
+Sophos uses Duo’s Device Trust feature to check if Windows, Macs, iOS and Android devices are healthy and securely configured before a user is allowed to access a protected application from that device.
 For Sophos, part of that trust comes from whether the device is managed through Sophos Mobile’s endpoint management.
-If so, Duo allows access to sensitive applications.
+If so, Duo allows access to sensitive applications, like the AWS Management Console.
 If not, access is more restricted.

 Fearless and Painless BYOD